alexey-ny/Dermoscopic-images-analysis/README.md

 # Desrmoscopic images analysis
-Here we attempt to analyze quality/acceptability of the images, so the PCP could retake an image immediately, thus reducing repeat patients' visits.
+Here I attempt to analyze quality/acceptability of the images, so the PCP could retake an image immediately, thus reducing repeat patients' visits.

+This is work in progress, therefore this repository contains a set of notebooks reflecting the progress.

 There are a few common problems possible:
 1) bluriness - caused by out of focus, or movement